 We found that researchers have been suggesting new interpretations for the definitions of existing bad smells or even given synonyms for existing bad smells.
-This is an indication of fragmentation of definitions due to the lack of systematic or/and formal taxonomies for code smells.
+This is an indication of fragmentation of definitions due to the lack of more systematic or formal taxonomy for code anomalies.